shehreendheda/katacoda-scenarios/logsprocess/logsparsing/step3.md

 2. Clear the **Log samples** field.
 Then, copy and paste the log: `John Doe connected to the instance i-02312aavseq123`{{copy}}

-    The structure of this log looks like  `user.name user.familyname ‘connected to the instance’ instance.name`.
+    The structure of this log looks like  `user.name user.familyname connected to the instance instance.name`.

     Take a look at to the <a href="https://docs.datadoghq.com/logs/processing/parsing/?tab=matcher#matcher-and-filter" target="_blank">Matchers</a> table to find matchers for each of the attributes.